FIWARE/CanisMajor/README.md

 ![Current Architecture](./docs/images/canis-major-overview.svg)

 In order to persist transactions inside the blockchain, a client has to send information about its transactions(e.g. create/update/delete entity) to CanisMajor.
-The request should include information about the Wallet(e.g. Keystore) to be used for signing the transaction.
-Please check the [API](./api/api.yaml)(tag `NGIS-LD`) on how to send the transactions and provide the Wallet-Information.
-CanisMajor will create a [Merkle-Tree](https://en.wikipedia.org/wiki/Merkle_tree) from the send informations and include it as data into the transaction for the Blockchain.
+The request should include information about the Wallet (e.g., Keystore) to be used for signing the transaction.
+Please check the [API](./api/api.yaml) (tag `NGSI-LD`) on how to send the transactions and provide the Wallet-Information.
+CanisMajor will create a [Merkle-Tree](https://en.wikipedia.org/wiki/Merkle_tree) from the submitted data and include it as data into the transaction for the Blockchain.
 In order to properly sign the transaction, CanisMajor uses the provided Wallet-Information and delegates the signing to the client's Wallet.
 The signed transaction is then put into the Oketh-compatible blockchain.